-Many factors need to be considered when designing ambient air vaporizers.
+hen designing ambient air vaporizers, many factors need to be considered.
 The environmental effect is one such criterion.
-When designing and specifying fan-assisted and natural draft ambient air vaporizers, we use four main climate zones: tropical, Mediterranean, humid continental, and marine.
-Each of these zones, however, may contain micro climate zones where the climate may be significantly different than the weather around it.
+When designing and specifying fan-assisted and natural draft ambient air vaporizers, four main climate zones are used: tropical, Mediterranean, humid continental, and marine.
+Each of these zones, however, may contain micro climate zones with significantly different climate than the surrounding area.